Watchlog-monitoring/watchlog-wordpress-rum/README.md

 - The frontend SDK lives in `assets/js/watchlog-rum.js` and mirrors the Vue package logic with only the framework hooks removed.
 - `assets/js/web-vitals.iife.js` is vendored from the official `web-vitals` package (MIT).
 - Server-side normalization logic is implemented inside `includes/class-watchlog-rum.php`.

+## Release Assets

+- Plugin icons for the WordPress directory live in `assets/icon-128x128.png` and `assets/icon-256x256.png`.
+- The GPL-2.0+ license text is bundled as `LICENSE`.